verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Variant-Level-QC.md

 ```

 ```
+#standardSQL
+--
-# Compute the Ti/Tv ratio for variants binned by alternate allele count.
+-- Compute the Ti/Tv ratio for variants binned by alternate allele count.
+--
 WITH filtered_snp_calls AS (
   SELECT
     ( -- Compute the allele count for this site of variation.